-The increase in Own Funds during 2020 was mainly due to:
+The increase in Own Funds during 2021 was mainly due to:

-- an increase in the PVFP of unit-linked policies as a result of higher AUM and favourable assumptions changes, particularly with regard to lapse rates; - the benefit of a review of the level and the modelling of costs on the Branch portfolio; - increase in the unrealised gains on the Company's investment portfolios.

-a.
-Subscribed Capital and Share Premium Account
+- an increase in the PVFP of unit-linked policies as a result of higher AUM and favourable assumptions changes, particularly with regard to expenses; - an increase of EURO margin on the Branch portfolio due to the higher interest rates a.
+Subscribed Capital and Share Premium Account b.
+Reconciliation Reserve

 The subscribed capital amounts to EUR 50.20m and is represented by 2,024,843 fully paid and called-up ordinary shares.
-The share premium account corresponds to an amount of EUR 20.52m.
+The share premium account corresponds to an amount of EUR 18.83m.